Connect with history. Longest Walk 5.2 is the second of three historic walks across America seeking solutions to drug abuse and domestic violence.

 We can only do this together as one, to make a change for today, and in the future for the one’s we don’t know yet.

 Best wishes and hope to see you there,

-This is a big undertaking, a national event that will connect thousands of people, and deliver solutions for the world.
+This is a big undertaking, a three-year national event, and a journey of ten thousand miles that will connect thousands of people, and deliver solutions for the world.
 We are seeking community support, financial support, program support, and volunteers.
 Please consider helping us out.

 Our GoFundMe Campaign is one way to support us.
 Follow this link to learn more and donate.

 Contact Bobby Wallace or Ana Jacome for information on contributing through major donations, sponsorships, and in-kind support.

 Dennis Banks is a Native American leader, teacher, lecturer, activist, and author.
 He is an Anishinabe, Ojibwa, born on Leech Lake Indian Reservation in northern Minnesota.
 In 1968 he co-founded the American Indian Movement (AIM), to protect the traditional ways of Indian people and to engage in legal cases protecting treaty rights of Natives-such as hunting and fishing, trapping, and wild ricing.

 Photos on these pages include several drawn from news reports and social media.
 DCMA Notice